eclipse-sumo/sumo/docs/web/docs/Other/Projects.md

   controlled.
 To do so, it simulates the effects of the underlying layers, not their protocols in detail.
 This makes it especially fast and suitable for application developers.
+- [PedSUMO](https://github.com/M-Colley/pedsumo): PedSUMO is an enhancement to SUMO that explores the dynamic interaction between automated vehicles and pedestrians at unprioritized crossings, focusing on pedestrian behavior in response to vehicle-priority communication methods.
+This open-source project offers detailed algorithms, parameter insights, and an initial data analysis of Ingolstadt, Germany, paving the way for understanding the complex impact of automated vehicles in urban environments.

 ### Past Projects